appgardenstudios/hyaline/www/content/docs/explanation/hyaline.md

 ### Product
 A product is any discrete set of features delivered to a set of users.
 It is defined recursively so that a product may be made up of one or more products, and a product may belong to a larger product.
-TODO look up definition

 ### System
 A system is any discrete set of components, either built in-house, purchased, or otherwise used by an organization to deliver one or more products.
 It is defined recursively such that a system can be composed of one or more systems, and a system may belong to a larger system.
-TODO look up definition

-### Process
-A process is any discrete set of tasks that are completed to TODO TODO look up definition

 ### Person/People
 A person is any individual within the organization.
 People is a discrete set of persons within an organization.

+### Process
+A process is any discrete set of tasks that are completed to accomplish a goal.
+Processes are used by people to build and maintain products and systems.

 ### Team
 A team is a set of people that use processes to build, maintain, and ship one or more products and/or systems.